 4) Who recently purchased a San Diego coastal golf frontage home, and will likely take less than what they paid for that home in order to get the San Diego beach home they really want (source? a neighbor).

-5)What the owners of a premier oceanfront home in North San Diego County will actually accept for their property.
+5)What the owners of a premier luxury oceanfront home in North San Diego County will actually accept for their property.

 As a former news reporter, I have few problems about asking folks both probing and casual questions.
 Over the years, I also have learned the importance of: